mjm41/AM_Radio/README.md

 <img src="media/am_radio_circuit.png" alt="AM Radio Circuit" width="600">

-Lastly, I did not have a capacitor small enough (C1 (in LM386 specs) or C2 in *The Art of Electronics*) or the ferrite bead in parallel with the RC circuit, so I skipped both of those parts in my resulting circuit.
+My project followed both designs.
+However, I did not have a capacitor small enough (C1 (in LM386 specs) or C2 in *The Art of Electronics*) or the ferrite bead in parallel with the RC circuit, so I skipped both of those parts in my project.

-### Calculating the Inductor
+### Step 1: Calculating the Inductor

 From section 1.7.14 on **Resonant Circuits** in *The Art of Electronics*, I learned the formula for the resonant frequency: